 Were you hurt in a road defect car crash?
 Did you sustain physical injuries as a result?
-If so, the car accident attorneys of Minner Vines Moncus Injury Lawyers might be able to help you recover the financial compensation you deserve for your medical bills, missed work, and pain and suffering.
+If so, the car accident attorneys of Minner Vines Injury Lawyers, PLLC might be able to help you recover the financial compensation you deserve for your medical bills, missed work, and pain and suffering.

 Poorly designed or maintained roads create dangerous conditions for everyone on the road.
 Motorists navigating a defective road can get into serious collisions that result in physical harm and property damage.